 What is the Correct Amount of Growing Room for Kids’ Shoes? – Find Out Now!

 Providing your child with the correct amount of growing room is not only going to prevent your child from outgrowing the shoes faster than expected, but it is also going to keep your child’s feet healthy by preventing ordering shoes that are too big or too small.
-In this guide, we’ll explore how to check for growing room inside kids’ shoes, ensuring they fit just right.
+As a dedicated shoe fitter, I will show you how to check for growing room inside kids’ shoes, ensuring they fit just right.

-How Much Space Should a Child Have in Their New Shoes?
+How Much Room Should Kids Have in Their Shoes?

-As a standard rule of thumb, I suggest that you allow 3/16 of an inch or 0.4 centimeters of space between your child’s longest toe and the end of the shoes.
-I have tested those specific measurements in hundreds of kids and I can confidently tell you that is the correct amount of growing room to leave inside your kids’ shoes.
+The ideal growing room in kids’ shoes is about 3/16 of an inch or 0.4 centimeters of space from the tip of the longest toe to the front of the shoe.
+I have tested those specific measurements in hundreds of kids and I can confidently tell you that is the correct amount of growing.
+This space allows for natural movement and growth without constricting the foot.

 How to Check for the Correct Amount of Growing Room?

-1️⃣ Your first step should be to remove the original insoles of the shoes.
-Most shoes now have removable insoles:
+1. Your first step should be to remove the original insoles of the shoes.

-In this step, you also need to make sure that your child is standing up straight and align the back of your child’s heels with the back of the insoles.
-Please take a look at the images below for better visualization purposes:
+3. In this step, you need to make sure that your child is standing up straight and align the back of your child’s heels with the back of the insoles.

-3️⃣ Check whether your child’s toes are matching the end of the insoles or not.
-The first picture shows a child standing up in the insoles and we can see there is still growing room.
+4. Check whether your child’s toes are matching the end of the insoles or not.
+The first picture shows a child standing up in the insoles and we can clearly notice that there is still growing room.

 This second picture shows a child standing on the insoles and the toes match the end of the insoles, which means that it’s time to get new shoes: